-Certified Nurse Midwife Kathy Watkins and Erin Warrenburg-Felt work with their OB-GYN physician partners provide respectful, mindful care for pregnant women and families.
-Their practice focuses on hospital-based deliveries at St. Luke’s Nampa.
+Certified Nurse Midwives (CNM) Kathy Watkins and Erin Warrenburg-Felt work with their OB-GYN physician partners to provide respectful, mindful care for pregnant women and families.
+Their practice attends birth at St. Luke’s Family Birth Center in Nampa.

-Midwives are registered nurses and independent practitioners who are credentialled to attend women in labor at the hospital.
+CNMs are registered nurses and independent practitioners who are licensed and credentialed to attend women in labor at the hospital.
 At the Nampa St. Luke’s location consultation with an OB/GYN physician, pediatrician, Neonatal Nurse Practitioner, and Neonatology physician is always available.

-Certified Nurse midwives are regulated by the Idaho State Board of Nursing, as Advanced Practice Registered Nurses, and can write prescriptions, and are recognized by all insurers.
+Certified Nurse midwives are regulated by the Idaho State Board of Nursing, as Advanced Practice Registered Nurses, can write prescriptions, and are recognized by all insurers.

 Kathy Watkins is a passionate advocate for skin-to-skin bonding between a mom and baby in “the golden hour” after birth.
 Skin-to-skin contact “enhances neonatal outcomes, lengthens breastfeeding, decreases postpartum depression, allows babies enhanced immunity, and engages dads and siblings in the family bonding experience,” she says.

 As a certified nurse midwife based at the St. Luke’s Nampa hospital, Watkins relies on years of training and experience to help her patients develop personalized birth plans.
 She earned an undergraduate degree in nursing from the University of Saskatchewan and a master’s degree in Nursing with a Midwifery Specialty, University of Utah.
 She completed fellowships at Duke University and St. Luke’s Health System and has worked at clinics and hospitals in Idaho and other states.